 cosmetic care of a person's face, eyelashes, eyebrows, lips, nose, neck, arms, legs, or trunk using a cosmetic preparation, antiseptic, tonic, lotion, powder, oil, gels, paraffin, clay, cream, or makeup;

-basic exfoliation, manual or machine skin cleansing, and basic extractions;
+basic exfoliation as defined in part 2105.0010, manual or machine skin cleansing, and basic extractions;

 removing hair from a person's body using depilatories, waxes, preparations, sugaring, or tweezing;

 application of makeup or airbrush makeup, eyelash and eyebrow tinting, eyebrow shaping and trimming, eyelash and eyebrow enhancements, facials, and body wraps; and

 other cosmetic services on the stratum corneum layer of the epidermis.